munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 }
 ```

-This also works for postfix operators.
-I'm calling them "infix" parselets, but
+Infix parselets also works for postfix operators.
+I'm calling them "infix", but
 they're really "anything but prefix".
-If there's some expression that comes
+If there's some leading subexpression that
-before the token, it will be handled by an infix parselet, and that includes
+comes before the token, the token will be handled by an infix parselet.
+That
-postfix expressions and mixfix ones like `?:`.
+includes postfix expressions and mixfix ones like `?:`.

-Postfix is as easy as a single-token prefix parselet: it just takes the `left`
+Postfix expressions are as simple as single-token prefix parselets: they just
-expression and wraps it in another expression:
+take the `left` operand and wraps it in another expression:

 ```java
 class PostfixOperatorParselet implements InfixParselet {